cloudiator/cloudiator.github.io/_docs/tutorial_application.md

 For simplicity reasons, we will use the same combination of image, hardware and location for all application components.

-All cloud resources can be retrieved by using the respective list actions.
+All cloud resources can be retrieved by using the respective list actions of [Colosseum's API]({{site.url}}/api/colosseum.html).

 ### Defining the virtual machine template

 Once we have selected the desired cloud resources, creating a virtual machine template is straightforward.
-As all component's are going to use the same, we will create only one using the foreign keys of the respective resources.
+As all components are going to use the same template, we will create only one using the foreign keys of the respective resources.

 ## Defining the components, the application component and the application